 Articles By Christine Gaylican

-Bell FX Currency Outlook: The Australian Dollar remains steady ahead of the RBA meeting later today.
+Bell FX Currency Outlook: The Australian Dollar has opened lower this morning ahead of the Reserve Bank's interest rate announcement today.

 Asian markets have opened the new week on a firmer footing after the solid US payrolls report.
 Still, with Japan offline today volumes have been pretty poor in the markets that are still open.

 The Dow Jones Industrial Average was up 142.38 (0.96 per cent) to 14,973.96 on Friday, after having breached the 15,000 mark earlier for the first time.